szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This makes the cloak more useful for the purpose of avoiding detection, since Non-Detection is an unremarkable protection.
 As such, the wearer is also immune to other invisibility-detecting spells, except True Sight.
 Additionally, it adds a 10% bonus to Move Silently and a +5% critical hit chance for 2 rounds while the user is invisible; this effect may trigger once per turn (watch out for the red glow on the character).

+This patches the Thalantyr's Item Upgrade mod so the upgraded cloak has my benefits and the ones the original mod adds, which is invisibility for 12 hours, and the benefits of a cloak of protection +1.
+There's a configuration option that can make the BG2 version of this item the upgraded version of Thalantyr's Item Upgrade mod for continuity's sake, if so desired.

 ### Make Cloak of Displacement add +5% damage resistance (1675) (IWDEE BGEE BG2EE EET)

 Makes the cloak add "displacement" in the same way as "displacement" is faked with things like Shadow Form and Spirit Form, i.e., damage resistance.
 In this case, just +5% damage resistance (universal).